 When glucose builds up in the blood instead of going into cells, it can cause many problems.
 First off, your cells may be starved for energy, so you begin to feel tired.
 Secondly, over time you may develop heart disease (cardiovascular disease), blindness (retinopathy), nerve damage (neuropathy), and kidney damage (nephropathy).

 So how do you know if you have developed (or are developing) Mature Onset Diabetes?
-The main symptoms to look for include a lack of energy, hunger (which comes from the fact that the cells are ‘starving’), excessive passing of urine combined with thirst and a dry mouth, insufficient sleep because of the need to pass urine at night (though this may be due to prostate enlargement in males) and blurred vision (again not to be confused with reading difficulties – short arms – which is called Presbyopia and occurs after 40 years of age), slow healing of minor cuts and sores.
+The main symptoms to look for include a lack of energy, hunger (which comes from the fact that the cells are ‘starving’), excessive passing of urine combined with thirst and a dry mouth, insufficient sleep because of the need to pass urine multiple times at night (though this may be due to prostate enlargement in males) and blurred vision (again not to be confused with reading difficulties – short arms – which is called Presbyopia and occurs after 40 years of age), and slow healing of minor cuts and sores.

 How does Diabetes cause such diverse symptoms?
-Large blood vessels may be damaged by atherosclerosis, which is a major cause of coronary artery disease and stroke.
+Large blood vessels may be damaged, which is a major cause of coronary artery disease and stroke.
 Other long-term complications result from damage to the small blood vessels throughout the body.
 Damage to blood vessels in the light-sensitive retina at the back of the eye causes the visual impairment (diabetic retinopathy).
 Diabetes also increases the risk of developing cataracts.

 If diabetes affects blood vessels that supply nerves, it may cause nerve damage.
 There may be a gradual loss of sensation, starting with the hands and feet and sometimes gradually extending up the limbs.
 Loss of feeling, combined with poor circulation, makes the feet and legs more susceptible to ulcers and gangrene.
 The nerve and blood vessel damage may also produce impotence in men (which Vitamin V may not be able to fix).